10 Things to Do at Ground Zero in New York City

 Ground Zero is, unfortunately, a Manhattan landmark that will always remind us of the 9/11 attacks.
 I tell you what you can see and do here

-1. Climb to One World Observatory, the highest observation deck in New York City
+1. Climb to One World Observatory, New York's highest observation deck

-However, the One World Observatory does not have an outdoor area unlike other viewpoints such as the Top of the Rock or The Edge, but is all glass and interior so the perception is somewhat different, since you can not feel the wind in your face or the feeling of vertigo as in the others.
-Also, for those who want to take pictures maybe this can be a problem.
+However, when booking tickets for the One World Observatory you will notice that it does not have an outdoor area unlike other viewpoints such as the Top of the Rock or The Edge, but is all glass and interior so the perception is somewhat different.
+Also, for those who want to take pictures it does not have the same charm.

 The experience starts from the moment you enter the elevator, which is covered with LED panels that enliven the ascent to the observation deck with the development of New York from its origins.
 In just 47 seconds!
 It is also a symbol of the new World Trade Center after Ground Zero that New Yorkers are proud of.